I am looking for….

-Electronic submissions of cost reports are preferred.
-The Division of Audit is transitioning to a new secure file transfer solution called MOVEit for electronic submissions.
-Inquiries on how to be setup with an account in MOVEit can be directed to Lucas Allen, Manager of Data Analytics at firstname.lastname@example.org.
-Original wet signatures are still needed to be sent via mail (signature pages only).
+Electronic submissions of cost reports, financial statements and compliance audits are preferred.
+The Division of Audit has transitioned to a new secure file transfer solution called MOVEit and should be used for all electronic submissions.
+Inquiries on how to be setup with an account in MOVEit can be directed to Lucas Allen, Manager of Data Analytics at email@example.com.
+For cost report submissions, the original wet signatures still need to be sent via mail (signature pages only).

 Automatic extension for Single Audits that received COVID-19 funding